 The last few years have seen a shift in line with home-based work, especially in areas where face-to-face interactions with supervisors or teammates have been reduced or are no longer required.
 However, this new business concept has one major drawback: RISK.

 When a company decides to consider outsourcing services and hire remote workers, they are exposed to a different kind of working relationship that they must adjust to.
-As a company with 9 years experience, we know how to mitigate these risks.
+As a company with 9 years of experience, we know how to mitigate these risks.
 An example of how we mitigate risk in the new global workplace environment pertains to the security of information and proprietary knowledge.

 At Remote Staff, we have established several safeguards to protect our clients.
 Aside from requiring all remote staffers to sign legal work contracts and abide by our Code of Conduct, we also utilize tools that measure hours worked, have screenshots to verify the work being done, and encourage the use of various communication channels to ensure real-time collaboration.
 These applications help us foster a working relationship based on accountability and transparency where trust is maintained.